population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 that attrited households would have been food insecure or food secure, those results that were statistically significant in the main model remain statistically significant for the bounding exercise.
-The main potential change in the results is for severe food insecurity in round 1, where the first round is no longer statistically significantly different from round 4, if we assume that attrition households would have been severely food insecure, although we cannot reject that the round 1 coefficients are the same across the original and the two bounding assumptions.
+The main potential change in the results is for severe food insecurity in Round 1, where the first round is no longer statistically significantly different from Round 4, if we assume that attrition households would have been severely food insecure, although we cannot reject that the round 1 coefficients are the same across the original and the two bounding assumptions.
-Furthermore, if we assume severe food insecurity for missing households the round 7 estimate is statistically significantly larger than both the original estimate and the estimate if we assumed that attrited households were not severely food insecure.
+Furthermore, if we assume severe food insecurity for missing households the Round 7 estimate is statistically significantly larger than both the original estimate and the estimate if we assumed that attrited households were not severely food insecure.

 # How Households Responded

-[Explain the analysis]

 To understand how the government lockdowns affected food insecurity and how households responded to the lockdowns, we examine three broad
 categories: labor market outcomes, changes in income across sources, and whether households received assistance from outside sources.

-### Labor Market Outcomes
+## Impact on Labor Market Outcomes

 Lockdowns may affect the availability of employment, both because workplaces close and because of the overall reduction in economic